Xomega-Net/Xomega.Docs/docs/generators/docs/static-data.md

 ### Running the generator

 You can run this generator for the entire model only.
-For that you need to select it in the model project, and then select *Generate* menu from either the context menu or the top-level *Project* menu.
+For that, you need to select it in the model project, and then select *Generate* menu from either the context menu or the top-level *Project* menu.

 :::caution
 After you generate the document, you need to open it and refresh all fields there, such as the table of contents, by selecting all text (Ctrl+A) and pressing F9.
 :::

-You can rerun the generator when you add or change enumeration items or properties, or the `xfk:enum-cache` configuration of `read enum` operations, or if you change any parameters on those operations.
+You can rerun the generator when you add or change enumeration items or properties, the `xfk:enum-cache` configuration of `read enum` operations, or if you change any parameters on those operations.

 :::tip
 Normally, you need to run it initially, during the design of the system, and then as needed, to generate up-to-date documentation.
-You don't need to include this generator into the model build process.
+You don't need to include this generator in the model build process.
 :::

 ### Customizing the output